Policy Learning with Competing Agents

 The problem of estimating the effect of an intervention in a marketplace setting is also relevant to our work.
 Marketplace interventions can impact the resulting supply-demand equilibrium, introducing interference and complicating estimation of the intervention's effect \citep{blake2014marketplace, heckman1998general, johari2022experimental}.
 To estimate an intervention's effect without disturbing the market equilibrium, \cite{ munro2021treatment, wager2021experimenting} propose a local experimentation scheme, motivated by mean-field modeling.
 Methodologically, we adapt their mean-field modeling and estimation strategies to estimate the effect of a policy at its equilibrium threshold.

-Finally, we note that our dynamic model draws on game theory concepts, such as the myopic best response and dynamic aggregative games.
+Finally, our model draws on many concepts from game theory.
 Our assumption that agents are myopic, or will take decisions based on information from short time horizons, is a standard heuristic used in many previous works \citep{cournot2020researches, kandori1993learning, monderer1996fictitious}.
-In addition, our assumption that agents account for the behavior of other agents through an aggregate quantity of their actions is a paradigm borrowed from aggregative games \citep{acemoglu2010robust, acemoglu2015robust, corchon1994comparative}.
+Our assumption that agents account for the behavior of others through an aggregate quantity of their actions is a paradigm borrowed from aggregative games \citep{acemoglu2010robust, acemoglu2015robust, corchon1994comparative}.
 Most related to our work, \citet{acemoglu2015robust} consider a dynamic setting where the market aggregate at time step $t$ is an aggregate function of all the agents' best responses from time step $t$, and an agent's best response at time step $t$ is selected from a constraint set determined by the market aggregate from time step $t-1$.
 Analogously, in our work, the ``market aggregate" is the threshold for receiving treatment.
 The threshold for receiving treatment is a particular quantile of the agents' score, so we can view it as a function of agents' reported covariates (agents' best responses).
 Furthermore, the covariates that agents report in time step $t$ depend on the value of the market aggregate, or the threshold for receiving treatment, in time step $t-1$. \end{subsection}